- What is radiation therapy? When is it used?

 - The type of radiation treatment the doctor plans to use

-- How the treatment will be given, including how long it will last
+- How the treatment will be given and how long it will last

-- Whether you will need tattoos or permanent markings for treatment
+- Whether you’ll need tattoos or permanent markings for treatment

 - The possible side effects, including when they usually show up and how long they last